kitesurfer1404/WS2812FX/README.md

 Features
 --------

-* 45 different effects.
+* 47 different effects.
 And counting.
 * Free of any delay()
 * Tested on Arduino Nano, Uno, Micro and ESP8266.
 * All effects with printable names - easy to use in user interfaces.
 * FX, speed and brightness controllable on the fly.
+* Ready for sound-to-light

 Download, Install and Example